HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 • Categorize businesses accurately

-Directories with scores above 50 generally provide better visibility benefits.
-A directory that’s been operational for 5+ years has likely established systems to filter out spam and maintain quality standards.
+Directories with scores above 50 generally give better visibility.
+A directory that’s been running for 5+ years has probably built systems to filter out spam and keep quality up.

-Domain authority indicates a website’s predicted ranking on search engine results pages.
-Higher domain authority typically correlates with greater credibility and visibility.
+Domain authority is a website’s predicted ranking on search results pages.
+Higher domain authority usually goes with greater credibility and visibility.
 Check for:

-• Domain age (older domains often have established more trust)
+• Domain age (older domains often have built more trust)

 • Backlink profile quality (reputable sites linking to the directory)